How Much Life Insurance Do I Need In 2026?

 Term life insurance comes in various types.
 We have listed them below.

-- Decreasing Term life insurance: This keeps your policy premium the same throughout its lifetime.
+• Decreasing Term life insurance: This keeps your policy premium the same throughout the policy term.
 However, the death benefit goes down over the period you have it.

 Whole Of Life Insurance